06 May Hay Fever and Eye Allergies

-These people may be especially miserable in spring and early summer as grass pollen season kicks into high gear in much of the country.
-Grass pollen is especially irritating to the eye.
+Sufferers may be especially miserable in spring and early summer as grass pollen season kicks into high gear in much of the country.
+Grass pollen is especially irritating to the eyes.
 So are ragweed pollen, which will begin spreading later in the summer.

 Wash your hands:

 During high allergy season, pollen is everywhere.
 You get it on your hands, opening a car door, running your hands through your hair or touching other outdoor surfaces.
 If you rub your eyes with those pollen-coated hands, they will only get more irritated.
 Washing your hands frequently can reduce the amount of pollen that gets in your eyes.
 We know from the COVID pandemic what hand hygiene means for spreading the cold and flue virus.